Onorable-e/Hotel-Bookings/README.md

 From the visuals created, Important insights and trends were highlighted.
 Some of these include:
 - There is about 26.6% cancelation rate across the years (2018 - 2020).<br>
 - 3 out of 10 bookings were cancelled.<br>
-- Out of the total bookings, 49.1% had special requests.
+- Out of the total bookings, 49.1% had special requests.<br>
-- Transient customer type has the highest bookings while group bookings are the least.
+- Transient customer type has the highest bookings while group bookings are the least.<br>
-- TA/TO distribution channel has the highest booking.
+- TA/TO distribution channel has the highest booking.<br>
+- Based on location, the highest bookings came from Portugal.